00ashvar/COMP-390/README.md

 | **Database Connectivity** | JDBC | Standard Java API for connecting and executing SQL commands in SQLite |
 | **Build & IDE** | IntelliJ IDEA | Development environment used to compile and run the project |
 | **Version Control** | Git & GitHub | Used for version tracking and collaborative documentation |

+---

+**Notes**
+- The project runs *entirely locally*; no external server or network connection required.
+- All data is stored in a single SQLite database file (e.g., `rideshare.db`) inside the project directory.
+- `sqlite-jdbc.jar` must be included in the project’s `/lib` folder and referenced in the classpath.

+---

 ## Team & Credits